patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 \end{align}
 $$

-The above derivations suggest that the error signal plays a key role in computing the weight correction at the output neuron $$\emph{j}$$.
-Depending on where neuron $$\emph{j}$$ is located within the network determines how we deal with the correction,
-$$\(\Delta w_{ji}\)$$.
-If neuron $$\emph{j}$$ is an output node, like other output nodes, it is supplied with the corresponding desired output and this simplifies calculation of the error signal, see \Cref{eq:err_output}, and hence the local gradient.
+The above derivations suggest that the error signal plays a key role in computing the weight correction at the output neuron *j*.
+Depending on where neuron *j* is located within the network determines how we deal with the correction, *$\Delta w_{ji}$*.
+If neuron *j* is an output node, like other output nodes, it is supplied with the corresponding desired output and this simplifies calculation of the error signal, see \Cref{eq:err_output}, and hence the local gradient.
-However if neuron $$\emph{j}$$ is a hidden node (part of a hidden layer), things get tricky.
+However if neuron *j* is a hidden node (part of a hidden layer), things get tricky.
 For instance, there is no specified desired output and we cannot compute the error directly.
 Instead, the error is computed recursively and working backwards in terms of the errors of all the neurons to which the hidden neuron is directly connected.
 Consider the case example shown in \Cref{} the  then things get rather tricky.
 Inste